 Amount of fresh milk supplied by Latvian dairy farmers down 8.16% in July

-The amount of fresh milk supplied by Latvian dairy farmers in July this year dropped 8.16% from the same period of last year to 72,820 tons, according to the information from the Latvian Agricultural Data Center writes LETA.
+The amount of fresh milk supplied by Latvian dairy farmers in July this year dropped 8.16 percent from the same period of last year to 72,820 tons, according to the information from the Latvian Agricultural Data Center informed LETA.

 According to the preliminary data, the average purchase price of fresh milk in Latvia in June this year rose 0.8% to EUR 269.7 per ton.
 The Agricultural Data Center has yet to release information on the average milk purchase price for July.